psychemedia/finn-resources/src/how-oisin-named.md

 Just as at one time he could not be parted from Saeve, so now he could not be separated from this boy.
 He had a thousand names for him, each one more tender than the last : "My Fawn, My Pulse, My Secret Little Treasure," or he would call him "My Music, My Blossoming Branch, My Store in the Heart, My Soul."
 And the dogs were as wild for the boy as Fionn was.
 He could sit in safety among a pack that would have torn any man to pieces, and the reason was that Bran and Sceolan, with their three whelps, followed him about like shadows.
 When he was with the pack these five were with him, and woeful indeed was the eye they turned on their comrades when these pushed too closely or were not properly humble.
 They thrashed the pack severally and collectively until every hound in Fionn's kennels knew that the little lad was their master, and that there was nothing in the world so sacred as he was.

-In no long time the five wise hounds could have given over their guardianship, so com- plete was the recognition of their yoimg lord.
+In no long time the five wise hounds could have given over their guardianship, so complete was the recognition of their yoimg lord.
 But they did not so give over, for it was not love they gave the lad but adoration.

 Fionn even may have been embarrassed by their too close attendance.
 If he had been able to do so he might have spoken harshly to his dogs, but he could not; it was unthinkable that he should ; and the boy might have spoken harshly to him if he had dared to do it.
 For this was the order of Fionn's affection : first there was the boy ; next.
 Bran and Sceolan with their three whelps; then Caelte mac Ronan, and from him down through the champions.
-He loved them all, but it was along that precedence his aflFec- tions ran.
+He loved them all, but it was along that precedence his affections ran.
 The thorn that went into Bran's foot ran into Fionn's also.
-The world knew it, and there was not a champion but admit- ted sorrowfully that there was reason for his love.
+The world knew it, and there was not a champion but admitted sorrowfully that there was reason for his love.

 Little by little the boy came to understand their speech and to speak it himself, and at last he was able to tell his story to Fionn.